Ultimate SIBO Diet Guide – Beneficial Foods to Eat and What to Avoid?

 1. To decrease bacterial fermentation and increase nutrient absorption

-Some fermentation is healthy but excessive fermentation is not normal in the small intestine
+- Some fermentation by bacteria is normal and healthy but excessive fermentation is not normal in the small intestine

 2. To allow time between eating to give your migrating motor complex a chance to clean

-Research has shown that a large majority of people with SIBO have a decrease in cleansing waves which can be an underlying cause of bacterial overgrowth
+- Research has shown that a large majority of people with small intestine bacterial overgrowth have a decrease in cleansing waves which may be an underlying cause of the bacterial overgrowth

-Night time is when you have the longest period of fasting so it can help not eating late
+- Nighttime is when you have the longest period of fasting so it may help not eating late

 3. To eat a balanced whole food diet with as much diversity as you can tolerate

 - It is healthiest to eat a balanced diet so that your body may get all essential nutrients